gfszr/dotfiles/README.md

 Almost all is based on amazing plugins and themes with no/small modifications.
 For easy upgrades in the future, plugins are referenced as submodules.
 I've made modifications to the following:

-* The TMUX theme I am using the amazing is [maglev](https://github.com/caiogondim/maglev) by [caigondim](https://github.com/caiogondim) with only small modifications.
+* The TMUX theme I am using is the amazing [maglev](https://github.com/caiogondim/maglev) by [caigondim](https://github.com/caiogondim), with only small modifications.